cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [CosmJS](/tutorials/7-cosmjs/1-cosmjs-intro.md).
-* You have generated the necessary TypeScript types in [the previous tutorial](./1-cosmjs-objects.md) or just clone and checkout the [relevant branch](https://github.com/cosmos/academy-checkers-ui/tree/stargate).
+* You have generated the necessary TypeScript types in [the previous tutorial](./1-cosmjs-objects.md).
+If not, just clone and checkout the [relevant branch](https://github.com/cosmos/academy-checkers-ui/tree/stargate).
 * You have the finished checkers blockchain exercise.
-If not, you can follow that tutorial [here](/hands-on-exercise/1-ignite-cli/index.md) or just clone and checkout the [relevant branch](https://github.com/cosmos/b9-checkers-academy-draft/tree/cosmjs-elements) that contains the version relevant to this exercise.
+If not, you can follow that tutorial [here](/hands-on-exercise/1-ignite-cli/index.md) or just clone and checkout the [branch](https://github.com/cosmos/b9-checkers-academy-draft/tree/cosmjs-elements) that contains the version relevant to this exercise.

 </HighlightBox>